bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

 Mike Hucka's [Taupe tool](https://github.com/mhucka/taupe) extracts URLs from tweets, retweets, replies, quote tweets, and "likes" from a personal Twitter archive, and writes these to a comma-delimited text file.
 This is especially useful if you want to preserve linked resources (e.g. by sending them to a web archive).

+[Tweetback](https://github.com/tweetback/tweetback/) is an open-source software project by Zach Leatherman that creates a static website from your Twitter archive.
+See [this blog post](https://www.zachleat.com/web/tweetback/) for more information about it, as well as some links to static websites that were created with it.
+This looks like a really interesting option for those who want to publish their Twitter archive.

 Finally [this TechCrunch feature](https://techcrunch.com/2022/11/21/quit-twitter-better-with-these-free-tools-that-make-archiving-a-breeze/) mentions some more tools that might be worth perusing.

 It's also good to keep in mind that the development of tools like archive parser currently [moves at a pretty fast pace](https://digipres.club/web/@timhutton@mathstodon.xyz/109377490421206529).
 Just as an example, when I ran archive parser only yesterday (19th of November), it wasn't able to report Twitter followers and followings, whereas this functionality is included in the latest (20th of November) release.
 So I expect these tools will become even better over time (but don't wait for it, as there's a real chance that Twitter may be gone by then!).